NHMOF

 National Horticulture Mission-Organic Farming

-6.2/10The National Horticulture Mission-Organic Farming aims to promote organic farming in horticultural crops in response to the increasing demand for organically produced food.
+6.2/10The National Horticulture Mission-Organic Farming scheme aims to promote organic farming in horticultural crops in response to the increasing demand for organically produced food.

 States / UT: Rajasthan